micallef25/RaceDetectionTool/README.md

 * in the RaceDetection Directory type in something like ../../../pin -t obj-intel64/MyPinTool.so -- ../../../../race_tests/race

-this command line does the following
+this command line does the following:
-../../../pin --> executes the intel pin tool
+* ../../../pin --> executes the intel pin tool
--t obj-intel64/MyPinTool.so --> -t option tells the pin executable which tool .so file to use.
+* -t obj-intel64/MyPinTool.so --> -t option tells the pin executable which tool .so file to use.
 In this case it is our RaceDetection tool called MyPinTool.
--- ../../../../race_tests/race This tells what program we are doing our dynamic analysis on
+* -- ../../../../race_tests/race This tells what program we are doing our dynamic analysis on